nextgraph-org/nextgraph-rs/sdk/js/orm/README.md

 }
 ```

-Generate TypeScript types.
 Add the following to your `package.json` scripts and run `build:orm` (assuming you installed `@ng-org/shex-orm` as dev dependency):

 ```json
 "build:orm": "rdf-orm build --input ./src/shapes/shex --output ./src/shapes/orm"
 ```

-This will generate three files: one for TypeScript types, one with generated schemas, and one that exports objects with the schema, type definition and shape name: The so called _shape types_.
+This will generate three files: one for TypeScript type definitions, one with generated schemas, and one that exports objects with the schema, type definition and shape name: The so called _shape types_.
 When you request data from the engine, you will pass a shape type in your request that defines what your object looks like.

 ## Frontend Framework Usage